ryhaldenys/Backend-of-clothing-shop/README.md

 ## About project

 This project is backend of clothing store where users can log in or register and get data in JSON format.
-In this project user can have ADMIN, USER or unauthorized user.
+In this project user can have ADMIN, USER or unauthorized user role.

 <hr>
 Unauthorized user can: